-The FMS Trust Fund accounting systems, including its sub accounts, and the accounts for funds appropriated for security assistance, are unable to fully implement all elements of USGAAP and OMB Circular No. A-136 due to limitations of financial management processes, financial systems, and nonfinancial systems and processes that support the financial statements.
-Many of the accounts derive their reported values and other information for major asset and liability categories largely from nonfinancial systems, such as MILDEPs' inventory and logistic systems.
+The FMS Trust Fund accounting systems, including its subaccounts and the accounts for funds appropriated for security assistance, are unable to fully implement all elements of USGAAP and OMB Circular No. A-136 due to limitations of financial management processes, financial systems, and nonfinancial systems and processes that support the financial statements.
+Many of the accounts derive their reported values and other information for major asset and liability categories largely from nonfinancial systems, such as the Military Departments' inventory and logistic systems.
 Such legacy systems were designed to support reporting requirements for maintaining asset accountability and reporting the status of federal appropriations rather than preparing financial statements consistent with USGAAP.
 There are ongoing efforts to implement process and system improvements addressing these limitations.

-The DoD currently has 13 auditor identified material weaknesses.
-Of these, the FMS Trust Fund and the accounts for funds appropriated for security assistance may include: (1) Financial Management Systems, (2) Intergovernmental Eliminations, (3) Unsupported Accounting Entries, (4) Fund Balance with Treasury, (5) Statement of Net Cost, (5) Reconciliation of Net Cost of Operations to Budget, (6) Accounts Payable, and (7) Accounts Receivable.
+The Department currently has 13 auditor identified material weaknesses.
+Of these, the FMS Trust Fund and the accounts for funds appropriated for security assistance may include: (1) Financial Management Systems, (2) Intergovernmental Eliminations, (3) Fund Balance with Treasury, (4) Statement of Net Cost, (5) Other Accounting Entries, (6) Reconciliation of Net Cost of Operations to Budget, (7) Accounts Payable, and (8) Accounts Receivable.